2-min scorecardSee what your manual month-end close is actually costing you

 FactorCustom Data PipelinesGo Fig

-What you end up withA warehouse and a dbt projectA Financial Intelligence Graph with AI analysts on top
+What you end up withA warehouse and a dbt projectConnected, reconciled data in Excel with Celeste on top

-Who does the finance workStill you, on top of the warehouseAI financial analysts, on demand
+Who does the finance workStill you, on top of the warehouseCeleste, on demand

-Time to first capital answer3-6 months plus ongoing model workUnder 30 days
+Time to first reconciled answer3-6 months plus ongoing model workUnder 30 days

 Ongoing maintenance20-40% of build effort, foreverManaged as a service